Information Technology (IT)

 The IT Department aims to provide the highest degree of IT services and support to Trust staff and the Trust's partners and commissioners.
 These services aim to help ensure that the best patient care is always available and that staff productivity is maintained at the highest level.

-To achieve this mission the Trust IT department is organised into four main departments.
+To achieve this mission the Trust IT department is organised into four main departments, divided across two sites:

 The Trust offers its users access to a wide variety of Information Technology applications and services based on a comprehensive and modern IT networking infrastructure.
 These services range from hospital administration systems to specialized clinical databases.
 All of these systems are provided and managed within the Trust IT department and support the normal day to day business of the Trust.
 Increasingly, Trust staff have come to rely on these IT systems to be able to carry out their normal duties so it is important that the IT Operations team ensures that these systems are reliable and available on a 24/7 basis.